 How WCAG conformance supports legal compliance

-As we’ve illustrated above, accessibility laws set the destination – i.e., web accessibility for all – while WCAG maps out how to get there.
-Since WCAG does not itself not itself constitute the law, there is no such thing as “compliance” with WCAG.
+As we’ve illustrated earlier, accessibility laws set the destination – i.e., web accessibility for all – while WCAG maps out how to get there.
+Since WCAG itself is not a law, there is no such thing as “compliance” with WCAG.

 However, WCAG can be and has been incorporated into the law.
 In fact, Section 508 of the Rehabilitation Act of 1973 was recently updated to include WCAG 2.0 AA as the official technical standard for web accessibility.